Balsamic Steak and Peach Salad is a fresh and filling entree salad that pairs the unforgettable combo of sizzling steak with juicy, fresh peaches.

 How to Make This Recipe

-Next whip up the steak marinade made from balsamic vinegar, brown sugar, crushed garlic cloves, salt, and pepper.
+Next whip up the steak marinade made with balsamic vinegar, brown sugar, crushed garlic cloves, salt, and pepper.
 The marinade really permeates the steak and creates an incredible crust on the grill.

 Toss the steak into the marinade, squish to make sure everything’s covered, then stash in the refrigerator to marinate anywhere from 30 minutes to overnight.